AACR Press Policies

-To register as press, journalists must present media identification or a business card issued by a recognized news organization or publication, and two bylined articles.
-Freelance journalists must present a letter of assignment on letterhead from a recognized news organization or publication, and a business card.
+To register as press, journalists must present media identification issued by a recognized news organization or publication.
+Freelance journalists must present a letter of assignment on letterhead from a recognized news organization or publication.

-Journalists working for medical publishing companies must have appropriate press credentials (i.e., proof of an editorial assignment) in order to register and the publication must meet the following criteria:
+Journalists working for medical and scientific publishing companies must have proof of an editorial assignment in order to register, and the publication must have:

-Public information officers of educational institutions, government agencies, and nonprofit cancer research organizations are welcome to register as press.
-A completed press registration form and a business card must be presented to obtain a badge.
+Public information officers and communications professionals from educational institutions, government agencies, and nonprofit cancer research organizations are welcome to register for access to the press room.
+Each institution is allowed up to two complimentary registrations.

-Exhibitors will not be allowed to register as press unless they can provide proof of an editorial assignment.
+Exhibitors will not be allowed to register for access to the press room unless they can provide proof of an editorial assignment.

 Registered journalists must wear press badges when attending the meeting and/or when covering AACR-sponsored events.

-All of the scientific sessions of the AACR meetings are open to registered press, as are receptions noted in the program.
+All scientific sessions of AACR meetings are open to registered press, as are receptions noted in the program.

-Any journalist using a video camera to film in meeting areas other than the press room, news briefing room, or designated video interview room must be accompanied at all times by a member of the AACR Communications and Public Relations Department.
+Any journalist using a video camera to film in areas other than the press room, press conference room, or a designated video interview room must be accompanied by a member of the AACR Communications and Public Relations Department at all times.